erickmerchant/vanilla-kit/README.md

 `$`

-Alternatively you can use the dollar export.
+Alternatively you can use the `$` export.
 You can pass it an element, or a string to pass to `document.querySelector`, and it will wrap it in the same fluent interface of any constructed element.

 ```javascript
 $(target).append(div().text("I'm a div"));